jamwil1226/quickvibes/README.md

 # Welcome to our group project - SPACE EXPLORER!

-## This project is created by utilizing HTML, CSS, Bulma and JavaScript with the addition of the Space Devs API and NASA's Astronomy Image of the Day API!
+## This project is created by utilizing HTML, CSS, Bulma, JavaScript, and JQuery with the addition of the Space Devs API and NASA's Astronomy Image of the Day API!

 ## CALLING ALL SPACE LOVERS!